 I do not have a strong background in GWA mapping, and cannot comment on the robustness of the approach.
 But as an end user who thinks about variation, I found this compelling and useful and generally easy to follow, except for Figure 5.
-In Figure 5 the figure legend and text do not do an adequate job of explaining the figures -- for instance, what the meaning of the inset graphs is, and how to interpret them (line 406) for "levels of overlap exceed the expected overlap due to random chance (Figure 5a). <Response>
+In Figure 5 the figure legend and text do not do an adequate job of explaining the figures -- for instance, what the meaning of the inset graphs is, and how to interpret them (line 406) for "levels of overlap exceed the expected overlap due to random chance (Figure 5a). <Response> We have worked to improve this figure legend to clarify it and hope that this improves the interpretation.

 Methods: I would appreciate a little more detail on the ancestry of the domesticated genotypes.
 The wild genotypes come from across the geographic range, and represent a diversity of genotypes.
 What is known about the origins of the domesticates?
 Were they all derived from a single previous domestication event, or from six separate domestications, or something in between?
 Just having a bit more context for these genotypes would help in thinking abut interpretation of results.

-<Response>
+<Response> We have worked throughout the manuscript to address these questions by pointing out that Tomato is typically a single domestication event followed by further improvement and that we attempted to sample the geographic range of the progenitor and the germplasm of the domesticate.
+We have also included a new supplemental figure showing the distribution of the accessions for which sequence data is available across 400+ accessions of both species.
+This shown in Supplemental Figure 1.

 Ballaré CL, Pierik R, 2017.
 The shade‐avoidance syndrome: multiple signals and ecological consequences.
 Plant, cell & environment 40, 2530-43.